Quick Links for Guides on This Page

 Chat Box

 Click the + to create a new chat tab.
+Right click each chats tab top to open up a settings menu for that tab.
 You can make chat tabs with various different filters, so you can see only your loot in one tab, just guild chat or whispers in another, and maybe a chat tab just for zone events too.
 You can make up to 5 extra tabs (7 total) and tailor each of them with different filters so that you can keep track of everything easily.

 You can change font size and background colour of each chat tab, as well as the text colour for each chat channel, by right clicking the tab and changing the general settings.